peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A binary floating-point number rounded to the closest value representable in the given precision.
-Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding.
-Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to the given exponent when rounding, and the given exponent is outside the valid range of the arithmetic context.
+* A binary floating-point number rounded to the closest value representable in the specified precision.
+Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the specified precision without rounding.
+Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to the specified exponent when rounding, and the specified exponent is outside the valid range of the arithmetic context.

 ### RoundToIntegerExact